pradysriv02/Kumbh-Seva/README.md

 ## Introduction

 The Kumbh Seva app simplifies the process of managing and accessing various services during the Kumbh Mela, providing a user-friendly interface for pilgrims.
-It leverages the power of React Native for cross-platform compatibility, Firebase for real-time data management, and Razorpay for secure payment processing.
+It leverages the power of React Native for cross-platform compatibility, Firebase for real-time data management, and Razorpay for secure payment processing,Redux for user state management.

 ## Features